Pumpkin Pancakes (Eggless & Whole Wheat)

 8. On low to medium-low heat cook one side till golden.
 You will see air pockets on top.
 Drizzle a bit of oil on the top and the sides

-pancake flipped and second side being cooked
+pumpkin pancake flipped and second side being cooked.

-second side cooked till golden
+second side cooked till golden.

 11. Make all pancakes this way and use up the entire batter.

-pancakes made and kept on a steel plate
+pancakes made and kept on a steel plate.

 12. Serve them hot or warm drizzled with maple syrup or any sweet fruit or berry sauce of your choice and some seasonal fresh fruits or berries.

-pumpkin pancakes stacked on green plate drizzled with maple syrup with a side of cubed mangoes, a small bowl of mangoes on top right and with a fork kept on folded crochet doily near top left on a white marble background
+pumpkin pancakes stacked on green plate drizzled with maple syrup with a side of cubed mangoes, a small bowl of mangoes on top right and with a fork kept on folded crochet doily near top left on a white marble background.

 Serving Suggestions